Adyen/adyen-commercetools/extension/docs/CancelPayment.md

 ```

 Request/response between Adyen and extension module are stored in `interfaceInteraction` field of the payment with type `cancelPayment`.
-The commercetools payment representation after a successful refund:
+The commercetools payment representation after a successful `CancelAuthorization` request:

 ```json
 {